18F/handbook/pages/travel-and-leave/going-out-of-office.md

 ---
 ## Your overall responsibilities

-You must report to work or have an approved leave request in HR Links, every scheduled work day.
-You are also responsible for submitting your timesheet at the end of every pay period.
+You must report to work or have an approved [leave request in HR Links]({% page "/tools/hrlinks/#using-leave" %}), every scheduled work day.
+You are also responsible for [submitting your timesheet]({% page "/tools/hrlinks/#submitting-your-timesheet-2" %}) at the end of every pay period.

 You should submit leave requests at least three business days in advance, and make timely edits if your plans change.

 For unplanned leave \- such as a sudden illness or a family emergency \- do what you can to contact your supervisor, and they can help manage the rest on your behalf.

-Some types of leave require supporting documentation: it is your responsibility to submit all necessary documents and check that you’ve received approval.
-Various scenarios are documented below, along with contact information for help.
+Some [types of leave]({% page "/travel-and-leave/leave/" %}) require supporting documentation: it is your responsibility to submit all necessary documents and check that you’ve received approval.

 ### Notifying GSA of international travel, for security clearance holders